itsace003/itsace003.github.io/README.md

 # itsace003.github.io

-This is a work in progress website for normal crickt league.
+This is a work in progress website for normal cricket league.
 Open to suggestions.